manuelpepe/tincho/README.md

 - Chooses to draw a card from either the Draw or Discard piles without showing it to other players.
 - Decides to either:
-    - Discarding the drawn card.
+    - Discard the drawn card.
-    - Discarding a card from their hand and keeping the drawed card in that position.
+    - Discard a card from their hand and keep the drawn card in that position.
-    - Trying to discard two cards from their hand at the same time, keeping only the drawed card (check how double discard works below)
+    - Try to discard two cards from their hand at the same time, keeping only the drawn card (check how double discard works below)
-    - Using the card's special effect (only 7s, 8s and 9s, check cards special effects below) and then discarding it.
+    - Use the card's special effect (only 7s, 8s and 9s, check cards special effects below) and then discard it.
-    - Using the drawed card to cut, either calling out their count or not.
+    - Use the drawn card to cut, either calling out their count or not.
 - If the player didn't cut, the turn passes to the next player.

 When a player cut's, all hands are shown and points are calculated.
 Check below how cutting rules work in more details.